mvolkmann/blog/src/web-dev-tips.md

 The CSS box model defines how padding, border, and margin are added to elements.

-Padding is outside the content and inside the border can be set to `0`.
+- Padding is outside the content and inside the border can be set to `0`.
-The border is optional.
+- The border is optional.
-Margin is outside the border and can also be set to `0`.
+- Margin is outside the border and can also be set to `0`.

 <img alt="CSS box model" style="width: 50%"
   src="/blog/assets/css-box-model.png?v={{pkg.version}}"
   title="CSS box model">

-Padding, border, and margin can be specified to be the same on all four sides or be different on each side.
+Padding, border, and margin can be specified to be the same on all four sides or to be different on each side.

 ### `box-sizing` property